 In time it is hoped that the Church in the Park becomes a fifth district in the team and the Parish boundary is currently being redrawn to make this possible.
 Ecumenically, the Roman Catholic Church of the Sacred Heart and St John's United Reformed Church are both in the district based around St Columba's, Wideopen.
-There is limited interaction with other denomina-
+There is limited interaction with other denominations with the main practical expression of this being the ecumenical Lent services and lunches and the week of Prayer for Christian Unity.
+There is an enthusiasm for ecumenical 'fraternal' meeting of clergy.